Posts What is website sprawl costing your organisation & how consolidation can help

 From Static Predictions to Intelligent Automation: An MLOps Transformation by CACI and Snowflake

 A leading media company* operating multiple radio brands had successfully deployed Machine Learning (ML) models to optimise ad selection and predict customer churn.
-Run on scheduled batch processes producing static outputs, the LM models were manually monitored and maintained.
+Run on scheduled batch processes producing static outputs, the ML models were manually monitored and maintained.
 As the models became more business-critical, the client wanted to move from time-intensive manual oversight to a more automated, scalable approach for managing and retraining them.

 Leveraging the client’s existing use of the data platform Snowflake, CACI designed a Machine Learning Ops (MLOps) architecture that enables continuous ML improvement through automated testing, version control, and human-gated deployment workflows.
 Delivered as a scalable blueprint, the solution is being trialled on the ad optimisation model as a proof of concept, with the potential to be applied across the client’s wider ML estate.